NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 number of core hours = number of nodes x number of hour x number of cores = 1 x 4 x 6 = 24 core hours.

-PW’s cost dashboard is a good tool to find unit cost, and extrapolate it to estimate usage for PoP.
+PW's cost dashboard is a good tool to find unit cost, and extrapolate it to estimate usage for PoP.

 How do I access the head node from the Parallel Works [PW] web interface?